nais/doc/docs/deployment/manual.md

 Note that if your `Deployment` is overridden by the `Application` resource, so if this is [resynced](#resync-your-application) / redeployed, the version and settings specified there will be effectuated.

-A more detailed description on how this works can be found [here](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment)
+[A more detailed description on how to roll back your deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment) is provided by Kubernetes.

 ## Resync your application